holdenk/spark-flowchart/docs/details/even_partitioning_still_slow.md

 Another cause of too large partitioning can be non-splittable compression formats, like gzip, that can be worked around with tools like [splittablegzip](https://github.com/nielsbasjes/splittablegzip).

+Finally consider the possibility the [records are too large.](../../details/failure-executor-large-record)